SafeExamBrowser/seb-server/docs/monitoring.rst

 **Town-Hall Feature**

-Beside the usual collecting room, there is a town-hall room feature.
+Besides the usual collecting room, there is a town-hall room feature.
 By using the "Open Townhall" action from the right action pane, SEB Server enforce all SEB clients that are in collecting rooms as well as new connecting SEB clients to leave their current meeting and join the town-hall meeting for as long as the town-hall is active.
 Within the town-hall a proctor has the same features as in the collecting room but can connect to all participants at the same time.
 When the town-hall is closed all connected SEB clients are enforced to leave the town-room and go back to its collecting room meetings again.